dianping/cat/lib/java/README.md

 We do aggregate every seconds.

-For example, if you called count 3 times in one second (with the same name), we will just summarised the value of them and reported once to the server.
+For example, if you have called count 3 times in one second (with the same name), we will just summarised the value of them and reported once to the server.

 In case of `duration`, we use `averaged` value instead of `summarised` value.